Hiring and Growth

-The secret to keeping everyone happy and agreeable?
+The secret to keeping good working relationships with service providers?
 Agreements.

 Once you know whether the person you just hired is an employee or contractor, you can begin to create the documents needed to bring them on board.
-In this article, we’ll explain the why and how of independent contractor agreements so you can go ahead and draft one of your very own.
+In this article, we’ll explain the why and how of independent contractor agreements so you can go ahead and draft an entire agreement on your own.

 Why an agreement is so important